LEGAL AND COMPLIANCE

 Perhaps most importantly, there must be a commitment to transparent communication with all key internal stakeholders whenever policies are updated.
 Companies should also arrange for stakeholders to confirm acknowledgment and understanding of these alterations.

-It’s important to recognize that while there may be some areas of overlap, there are distinct differences between programs focused on compliance and traditional legal representation.
-A program for compliance, however, is an internally driven system that is structured and proactive, with the aim to ensure the business’ daily operations are always within legal boundaries.
-Legal services, on the other hand, are more reactive in nature.
+It’s important to recognize that while there may be some areas of overlap, there are distinct differences between programs focused on compliance and traditional representation with regard to the law.
+A program for compliance, is an internally driven system that is structured and proactive, with the aim to ensure the business’ daily operations are always within legal boundaries.
+Counsel that provides representation in regard to legislative matters, on the other hand, is more reactive in nature.
 They will usually be called in to support or advise the company’s existing compliance teams on regulatory matters, handling specific cases, or navigating litigation.

 Regular monitoring and evaluation are essential to keep programs relevant and effective.
 Companies can adopt a range of internal tools and systems to gain clarity on program performance.